KashML/Detection-of-Disaster-Related-Tweets/README.md

 train_processed.csv - Is the cleaned and Modified Dataset made using cleaner.py

-Main.ipynb - You need to run this to train various models and evaluate them
+Main.ipynb - You need to run this to train various models and evaluate them (The results are just one instance with certain Hyperparameter,It isnt our best performing model)